lekoala/silverstripe-foundation-emails/README.md

 To define your own headers and footers, override FoundationEmailFooter and FoundationEmailHeader.

 Two other styles are provided : "vision" and "ceej".
 Feel free to use the one you like the most.
+You can select your theme by applying the following config.

+    FoundationEmails:
+      theme: 'vision'

 Consistent ChangePassword and ForgotPassword templates
 ==================

 These default templates have been overriden.
-They are not stored in the /email folder otherwise the framework version will be picked instead of this one.

 NOTE : we include a button to reset the password instead of a plain link.
-The translation is NOT provided by the framework, make sure to define one (ForgotPasswordEmail_ss.TEXTBTN)

 Create new emails
 ==================

-As explained in the [SilverStripe documentation] (https://docs.silverstripe.org/en/3.3/developer_guides/email/) you can create subclasses of the Email class.
+As explained in the [SilverStripe documentation] (https://docs.silverstripe.org/en/4/developer_guides/email/) you can create subclasses of the Email class.

 An example class has been provided called WelcomeEmail.